OliveiraPedro02/financialpydate/README.md

-# FinancialTimeHandler
+# Financial pyDate
-Python library to create cashflows, handling day count conventions, etc
+Python library to create cashflows and derive day count conventions using python.